 - Loans available for purchase, refinance, investment property or to buy a house and land package.

-- If you’re a dual citizenship holder or you’re married to a US citizen, some lenders may treat you as a foreigner which means that choosing a lender that favours expats is essential to getting approved.
+- If you’re a dual citizenship holder or married to a US citizen, some lenders may treat you as a foreigner which means that choosing a lender that favours expats is essential to get approved.

 US income mortgage calculator

 Discover if the bank will accept your foreign income.

 Australian expatriates (expats) are essentially non-resident Australian citizens and they are permitted to buy property in Australia even if they live in the United States.

 Around 2,000 – 3,000 migrate to the US every year via the US government’s E-3 visa.
 This visa was introduced after the Australia-United States Free Trade Agreement (AUSFTA) was established in 2005.

 Many Australian expats residing in the US choose to buy property back home to take advantage of the exchange rate and the rising Australian property market, which far outstrips the United States.